 Many students also walk to campus if they live close enough but keep the hills in mind when deciding if your apartment will be walkable.
 For instance, if you live in Fall Creek, you can technically walk to campus, just up a massive hill.
 Some students still choose to do this.

 When to Arrive

-Some students, such as those doing rotations or those in labs that do fieldwork, arrive during the summer to be able to get a field season in.
-However, many students choose to start around the beginning of the fall semester.
-Talk to your advisor or the PI of your first rotation to discuss when is best for you to arrive and funding for the summer.
+Some students, such as those in labs that do fieldwork, international students, or sometimes students doing rotations, arrive during the summer.
+However, the default is the beginning of the fall semester, and many students choose that.
+Talk to your advisor or the PI of your first rotation to discuss when is best for you to arrive and whether there is funding available to support you prior to the start of the fall semester.
 If you are arriving in the summer, you will want to register for summer sessions so that you are able to get a Cornell ID card and get credit for your work.

 Keys, Passcodes, and Desks

-Stop by the main PPPMB office to get a cheat sheet of passcodes for common rooms in Plant Science, and to be assigned a desk.
+Stop by the main PPPMB office (135 Plant Science) to get a cheat sheet of passcodes for common rooms in Plant Science.
+Contact your Graduate Field Coordinator (GFC) Josh Balles (jeb527 [at] cornell.edu) for desk assignments.
 All graduate students will receive a desk in Plant Science for the first year at least, which will probably be in a passcode-locked room.
-You should also receive a passcode to the Haustorium (lunch room by the elevator) and mail room (across the hall).
-You will have a “mail box” that will probably be shared with others and is typically used for intradepartmental papers, such as form copies and test returns.
+You should also receive a passcode to the Haustorium (lunch room by the elevator), the printer room (right before the Haustorium), and the mail room (across the hall from the printer room) You will have a “mailbox” that will probably be shared with others.

 Geneva based Plant Path students should be subscribed to:

 - nysaes-all-l [at] list.cornell.edu (Amy Anderson, nysaes-pp-all-l [at] list.cornell.edu)